pingcap/docs-cn/pd-configuration-file.md

 + Controls the version of the Region score formula
 + Default value: `v2`
 + Optional values: `v1` and `v2`

-### `disable-remove-down-replica`

-+ Determines whether to disable the feature that automatically removes `DownReplica`.
-When this parameter is set to `true`, PD does not automatically clean up the copy in the down state.
-+ Default value: `false`

-### `disable-replace-offline-replica`

-+ Determines whether to disable the feature that migrates `OfflineReplica`.
-When this parameter is set to `true`, PD does not migrate the replicas in the offline state.
-+ Default value: `false`

-### `disable-make-up-replica`

-+ Determines whether to disable the feature that automatically supplements replicas.
-When this parameter is set to `true`, PD does not supplement replicas for the Region with insufficient replicas.
-+ Default value: `false`

-### `disable-remove-extra-replica`

-+ Determines whether to disable the feature that removes extra replicas.
-When this parameter is set to `true`, PD does not remove the extra replicas from the Region with excessive replicas.
-+ Default value: `false`

-### `disable-location-replacement`

-+ Determines whether to disable isolation level check.
-When this parameter is set to `true`, PD does not increase the isolation level of the Region replicas through scheduling.
-+ Default value: `false`

-### `store-balance-rate`

-+ Determines the maximum number of operations related to adding peers within a minute
-+ Type: Integer
-+ Default value: `15`
-+ Minimum value: `0`
-+ Maximum value: `200`

 ### `enable-joint-consensus` <span class="version-mark">New in v5.0</span>